BHFDSC/documentation/docs/useful_updates/november_2025_batch_update.md

 You can open this notebook in the above location or clone it into your own project space and use it to run some quick checks on the datasets you depend on.
 Things to look out for in your checks might include:
--📊 Are there more records in this batch than the last one (any unexpected drops)?
+- 📊 Are there more records in this batch than the last one (any unexpected drops)?
--🗺️ Does the dataset have similar coverage over time as the batch before?
+- 🗺️ Does the dataset have similar coverage over time as the batch before?
--⏳ What’s the lag between the archived date and the most recent event date?
+- ⏳ What’s the lag between the archived date and the most recent event date?
--🔎 Are any of your key columns suddenly much more missing?
+- 🔎 Are any of your key columns suddenly much more missing?
-We’re putting together some short documentation on how to check your data, but in the meantime please use the check_my_data notebook as a starting point and shout if you spot anything unusual! :wave:
+We’re putting together some short documentation on how to check your data, but in the meantime please use the check_my_data notebook as a starting point and shout if you spot anything unusual!👋

 📌 Data Reminders:
 - 📉 **HES A&E:** Remember that in the most recent batches of data, the date coverage of the HES A&E dataset now ends in March 2020.
 Read more about this <a href="https://bhfdsc.github.io/documentation/docs/useful_updates/hes_ae_update_2025" target="_blank">here</a>.